When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Prompt Variations

-We evaluate the robustness of persona-driven behavior under multiple prompt formulations by constructing several variants of the persona condition.
-All variants preserve the same four-agent game structure, payoff specification, and action mappings, ensuring that any differences in outcomes arise solely from changes in representation rather than incentives or available strategies.
-Unless otherwise noted, all variants use named roles and domain-specific action descriptions consistent with the main experimental setup.
-The prompt variants were generated using GPT-5 and subsequently reviewed to ensure consistency in semantic content and alignment with the intended role structure.
+We test persona-driven behavior under seven prompt formulations by constructing variants of the persona condition.
+All variants preserve the same four-agent game structure, payoff specification, and action mappings.
+Any differences in outcomes reflect changes in representation, not incentives or available strategies.
+Unless otherwise noted, all variants use named roles and domain-specific action descriptions matching the main experimental setup.
+GPT-5 generated the prompt variants; we then reviewed each for semantic consistency and alignment with the intended role structure.

-\textbf{Alternative Wording (altprompt).} This variant retains the same role labels and action mappings as the default configuration, but rewrites all role descriptions and narrative content with more explicit and detailed phrasing.
-The underlying semantic content and tradeoffs remain unchanged.
-This variant isolates sensitivity to wording and phrasing without altering the underlying game.
+\textbf{Alternative Wording (altprompt).} This variant retains the same role labels, action mappings, and semantic content as the default configuration but rewrites all role descriptions with more explicit and detailed phrasing.
+The variant isolates sensitivity to wording without altering the underlying game.

-\textbf{Minimalist (Variant A).} In this variant, each agent is assigned only a minimal identity label of the form ``You are the [role] agent in this game,'' with no additional narrative context.
+\textbf{Minimalist (Variant A).} Each agent receives only a minimal identity label: ``You are the [role] agent in this game,'' with no additional narrative context.
 The action mapping remains identical to the default configuration.
-This tests whether weak or minimal role cues are sufficient to influence strategic behavior.
+The variant tests whether minimal role cues influence strategic behavior.

-\textbf{Ideological Extreme (Variant B).} This variant replaces the narrative descriptions with strongly stereotyped one-line role characterizations, emphasizing extreme preferences (e.g., the Industrialist as a profit-maximizing executive who views regulation as a threat, the Government as politically strategic and re-election focused, the Activist as uncompromising, and the Citizen as cost-sensitive and skeptical of green premiums).
+\textbf{Ideological Extreme (Variant B).} This variant replaces narrative descriptions with strongly stereotyped one-line characterizations: the Industrialist as a profit-maximizing executive who views regulation as a threat, the Government as politically strategic and re-election focused, the Activist as uncompromising, and the Citizen as cost-sensitive and skeptical of green premiums.
 No additional narrative context is provided.
-This tests the effect of amplified identity framing on decision-making.
+The variant tests the effect of amplified identity framing on equilibrium selection.